 Writing and Speaking in the General Education Curriculum

 Fluency in communication is the hallmark of an educated person.
 Therefore, the General Education Curriculum emphasizes the development of college-level communication skills of all students.

 Writing.
-Courses in the first five GEC categories, with the exception of mathematics, require students to write a minimum of 2,500 words.
+Courses in the first five GEC categories require students to write a minimum of 2,500 words.
 In addition, English 102 requires students to write at least 5,000 words.
 Each degree plan specifies: (1) an upper-level course that is writing intensive and (2) a capstone.
 In each of these courses, students are required to write a minimum of 5000 words.

 Speaking.
 Each degree plan specifies: (1) an oral communication course and (2) a capstone.
 Both of these courses require the successful completion of a minimum of two significant and graded speaking assignments.

 Writing and Speaking Resources for Students and Faculty.
 The University of Southern Mississippi is committed to providing a learning environment that offers enhanced support for strengthening speaking and writing skills.
 Students have access to individualized assistance with writing and speaking assignments for any course through the university's Writing Center and Speaking Centers on both the Hattiesburg and Gulf Park campuses.
 Online tutoring is available for distance education students.
 The centers offer free, personalized assistance at any stage of the process with the goal of helping students become more effective writers and speakers.
 The Speaking Center also includes a presentation rehearsal studio with the tools and space to rehearse, record and view a presentation.
 Faculty members have the opportunity to participate in a faculty development seminar designed to enhance student learning outcomes in oral and written communication across the curriculum.
 Faculty resources for incorporating writing and speaking assignments are also available through the centers.